anbazhaganjr/ana-515-week-vi/README.md

 ## Overview

 This project analyzes storm events in the United States for the year 1985 using data from NOAA's Storm Events Database.
-The dataset includes major weather-related storm events with details such as start and end dates, locations, associated deaths, injuries, property damage, and other characteristics.
+The dataset includes major weather-related storm events, including start and end dates, locations, associated deaths, injuries, property damage, and other characteristics.
 The analysis aims to understand the distribution and characteristics of these events across different states, regions, and seasons.

+## Access the analysis
+You can view the full analysis [here](https://anbazhaganjr.github.io/ana-515-week-vi/storm-event-analysis.html)

 ## Data Source